Stanley Falkow: Awards and honors

-Falkow receiving the National Medal of Science (left), President Barack Obama (middle), military official holding medal about to be awarded (right).

 Falkow was elected President of the American Society for Microbiology from July 1997 through June 1998.
 He was elected to the Institute of Medicine in 1997 and received the Maxwell Finland Award from the National Foundation of Infectious Diseases in 1999.
 He also received in 1999 an Honorary Doctor of Science, University of Guelph, Guelph, Ontario, and the University of Maine Alumni Career Award.
 He has received honorary doctorates in Europe and the US.
 He received numerous awards for his achievements in science, including the Bristol-Myers Squibb Award for Distinguished Achievement in Infectious Disease Research, the Altemeier Medal from the Surgical Infectious Diseases Society of America, the Howard Taylor Ricketts Award Lecture at the University of Chicago, and the Paul Ehrlich and Ludwig Darmstaedter Prize.
 In 2003, he received the Abbott Lifetime Achievement Award from the American Society for Microbiology and the Selman A. Waksman Award in Microbiology from the National Academy of Sciences.

 He received the Robert Koch Award in 2000.

 Falkow was an elected member of the Institute of Medicine, the National Academy of Sciences, and the National Academy of Arts and Sciences, an elected Fellow of the American Association for the Advancement of Science.
 He was also elected into the UK's Royal Society as a Foreign Member.

 In September 2008, Falkow was awarded the Lasker Award for medical research.

 In May, 2016, Falkow was awarded by Barack Obama the National Medal of Science for his monumental contributions toward understanding how microbes cause disease and resist the effects of antibiotics, and for his inspiring mentorship that created the field of molecular microbial pathogenesis.